ArtHitParade

 In the tropics, Gauguin finds the atmosphere of primordial society that he did not feel enough in Brittany.
 Due to racial differences, he is no longer handicapped by his brawling and quarreling temperament.
 He paints the bright colors of the landscape and the rural life.

-On May 14 in New York, Sotheby's sells Chemin sous les palmiers, oil on canvas 89 x 60 cm, lot 18 estimated $ 6M.
+On May 14, 2019, Sotheby's sold for $ 8.2M from a lower estimate of $ 6M Chemin sous les palmiers, oil on canvas 89 x 60 cm, lot 18.
 The tweet below is the detail of the top of the image.

 After living for five months in a hut in Martinique, Gauguin brings back in France his finally retrieved enthusiasm, along with dysentery and marsh fever.
 He had developed in the Antilles a theory of painting from imagination that he will try in vain to inculcate to van Gogh.